HighGroundVision/Daedalus/README.md

 To download donwnload the data in json format call one of the funcations with the appropriate pramaters.

+You can now download this project as a NuGet package through [MyGet](https://www.myget.org/feed/highgroundvision/package/nuget/HGV.Daedalus).
+We may move these packages to [Nuget Gallery](https://www.nuget.org/) in the future.

 ## License

 GNUv2 see the LICENSE file.